willjantscher/Personnel_Tracker/README.md

 The page will now be accessible at http://localhost:9000/main

 > Note: If running each of these services independantly, you will need to run npm install inside of each of the respective directories to install the required dependencies.
+Run npm install file-loader --save-dev in the navbar.

 ### Main Page - Will Jantscher